-Because of its remote location the place hasn't yet be invaded by foreign tourists, however with the emergence of social networks and online photo sharing, it has become exremely popular for the new generation of Thais to rediscover the authenticity of remote places.
-So you might not yet encounter many 'farangs' (overseas tourists), but you definitely can expect to meet a crowd of young Thais who enjoy driving out of town at the weekend to find some fun, food and nostalgic, cute stuff.
+Because of its remote location, the place is relatively undiscovered by foreign tourists.
+However, with the emergence of social networks and online photo sharing, it has become extremely popular for the new generation of Thais to rediscover the authenticity of remote places and old ways.

-Try to come in mid morning to enjoy the best of this venerable market as it gets really packed and less enjoyable on Saturday and Sunday afternoons.
-Parking will also be a lot easier.
-From the parking, the entrance does not appear wider than a house, but don't let this mislead you – the place is several hundred metres long and packed with endless lines of tiny old-fashioned wooden shops, restaurants with their terraces above the water.
-Even an old-fashioned barber – the type that you may not have seen for 30 years!
+Try to come around mid-morning to enjoy the best of this venerable market as it gets really packed and less enjoyable on Saturday and Sunday afternoons.
+Parking will also be a lot easier earlier in the day.
+From the parking, the entrance does not appear wider than a house, but don't let this mislead you – the place is several hundred metres long and packed with endless lines of tiny old-fashioned wooden shops and restaurants with their terraces above the water.
+There's even an old-fashioned barber – the type that you may not have seen for 30 years!

-A great way to enjoy the market is the way Thai people do it – by snacking on the many food options sold along the way... some might look familiar but it's always a lot more fun to try the unusual-looking ones, until the time has come to sit down for a real lunch.
-Try the duck noodle soup located in the middle part of the market.
-It is quite talked about on Thai forums and you can't miss it with the roasted birds on display, hanging at the shop front.
+A great way to enjoy the market is the way Thai people do it – by snacking on the many food options sold along the way.
+Some might look familiar but it's always a lot more fun to try the unusual-looking ones until the time has come to sit down for a real lunch.
+Try the duck noodle soup from the store in the middle part of the market.
+It's quite talked about on Thai forums and you can't miss it with the roasted birds on display, hanging at the shop front.

-The Klong Suan 100 year market is a hidden gem and is worth a visit to bathe in the warm atmosphere of a past era, when time was definitely slower and enjoying the little things of life was more important than the urge to post a photo of food on the net within seconds, or even before eating it!
+The Klong Suan 100 Year Market is a hidden gem and is worth a visit to bathe in the warm atmosphere of a bygone era, when time was definitely slower and enjoying the little things of life was more important than the urge to post a photo of food on the net before eating it!
 And on the way to the market, don't miss the barbecued rats sold by the roadside!
-These are definitely a must buy and a must try if just for the story you'll have to relate to your friends once back home!
+These are definitely a must buy and a must-try if just for the story you'll have to relate to your friends once back home!

 Klong Suan Roi Pee Market